 Later, Gershwin would say of Hambitzer, “I was crazy about that man.
 I went out, in fact, and drummed up ten pupils for him.”
 One of those pupils was George’s friend Nat Shilkret who went on to have a hugely successful career as a conductor and bandleader.

 Gershwin also respected Hambitzer’s as a composer, saying that Hambitzer “wrote what I then considered the finest light music.”

 The only music of his that I was able to locate was this, but no recordings of any of his work were available online.
+(Author’s update: I have since found four other songs of his at Baylor University’s website.
+Also, the Library of Congress has other works available for a fee.)
 But now there is a recording of his work, and here it is!
 It’s only the first portion of the piece.
 Hopefully I’ll get around to the rest of it soon.
 I also did not record any of the repeats in the SoundCloud file below.

 This pdf I created of waltz-legends-no-3-part-1 is a simplified fake-book style transcription.
 It did not lend itself to typical chords and melody notation, as many of the measures start, not with a chord, but with a single melody note.

 This pdf imslp264591-pmlp428693-waltz_legends_no-_3 contains the complete piece as notated by Irene Tsao.
 I discovered it at the International Music Score Library Project website found at http://imslp.org/wiki/Main_Page.